datomatic/laravel-enum-helper/README.md

 ## Laravel Nova Enum Field
 If you are using [Laravel Nova](https://nova.laravel.com/) Administrator Panel you can use a package to support the `enum-helper` or/and `laravel-enum-helper`.
-This package adds the PHP 8.1 `enum`, `EnumDescription` and `LaravelEnum` traits support to Nova, with a Nova Select and Nova Boolean filters ready out of the box.
+This package adds the PHP 8.1 `enum`, `EnumDescription` and `LaravelEnumHelper` traits support to Nova, with a Nova Select and Nova Boolean filters ready out of the box.

 Package: [datomatic/nova-enum-field](https://github.com/datomatic/nova-enum-field)